Dr. Kathryn Hemmann

 Research Interests

-Kathryn is currently studying Japanese console-based role playing games, including those in the Legend of Zelda, Final Fantasy, and Pokémon series.
-They are especially interested in readings that focus on environmental issues, such as attitudes toward the natural world, the politics of geography, and the ontological formation of the human, the inhuman, and the posthuman.
+My current research involves a comparative analysis of the themes, narrative structures, and underlying ideologies of video games as they’re expressed through in-game text, gameplay, and extratextual promotional materials.
+I’m especially interested in readings that focus on environmental issues, such as attitudes regarding the natural world, the politics of geography, and the ontological formation of the human, the inhuman, and the posthuman.

 Courses Taught